Legislating Death from the Bench

 That’s why the late Justice Antonin Scalia believed that the High Court overstepped its bounds with Roe.

 Scalia wrote, “The people know that their value judgments are quite as good as those taught in any law school — maybe better.”

 Scalia then concluded, “We [the courts] should get out of this area, where we have no right to be, and where we do neither ourselves nor the country any good by remaining.”

 I couldn’t agree more.

-But sadly, more than 75% of judges on the bench today are holdovers from the pro-abortion Clinton and Obama administrations.
+But sadly, an abundance of judges on the bench today are holdovers from the pro-abortion Clinton and Obama administrations.